timescale/docs/timescale-forge/vpc-peering.md

 <highlight type="tip">
-When migrating your service into a VPC, ensure that your AWS VPC's security groups allow network access from your AWS VPC to the Forge VPC which your service has been migrated into.
+When migrating your service into a VPC, ensure that your AWS VPC's security groups allow network access from your AWS VPC to the Forge VPC which your service has migrated into.
 Security group configuration was previously covered as part of peering connection setup.
 Double-check to be sure, otherwise you will not be able to connect to your Timescale Forge service.
 </highlight>

 ### Migrate between VPCs
-When your service is already attached to a VPC, you have the option to migrate that service to another VPC within the same project.
+When your service is already attached to a VPC, you have the option to migrate it to another VPC within the same project.

 <img class="main-content__illustration" src="migrate-between-vpcs.png" alt="Migrate between VPCs"/>